 Be sure to use #KCKTacoTrail as you’re out and about to be featured on our social media channels or website.
 Happy Trails!

-The KCK Taco Trail is ongoing however, consumers have until December 31, 2023 to complete the trail and win prizes.
+Participate in the KCK Taco Trail to complete the trail and win prizes.